marthinwurer/TournamentRecorder/README.md

 The list of commands for the client can be found by running the command 'help' in the shell.

 Don't worry, our final release will have a GUI client.
 This is just a proof of concept for our API and server.
 We stil have some core business logic that needs to be implemented.

+To reboot the database server, log in to the database server, and run:

+	$ screen -R

+to attatch to the screen session.
+Then restart the server.
+(Ctrl-C to stop it, ./run.sh to restart it).
+Then hit Ctrl-a then d to disconnect from the screen session.